image

 • Improve communication between developers and business intelligence teams.

-• Ease and speed the process of database design at the conceptual, logical and physical levels.
+• Ease and speed the process of database design at the conceptual, logical, and physical levels.

 Data Models are critical to effective Data Management, as they: